EKarton/UofT-Remote-CDF-Printer/README.md

 ## A shell script used to print things from your own computer at UofT!
-This shell script allows students to remotely print documents from your local machine to the CDF printers.
+This shell script allows students to remotely print documents from your own computer to the CDF printers.

 ### Disclaimer:
 I have no responsibility over any damages or loss that may occur during the execution of or usage of my shell script.